erogers6264/dot-n-box/README.md

-#Full Stack Nanodegree Project 4 Refresh
+#### Task 5: README and API Documentation
+Be sure to document your game.
+Your README file should include:

+1. Instructions for playing the game
+2. Detailed descriptions of each endpoint

+Remember, you are documenting an API that another programmer may want to use as the basis for a web or mobile app.
+An api user should *not* need to read the source code to understand how to use it.
+You may follow the format of 'Guess a Number' for your README.

+### Reflect on Your Design
+Document your design decisions by answering the following questions:

+- What additional properties did you add to your models and why?
+- What were some of the trade-offs or struggles you faced when implementing the new game logic?

+These answers should be in a file Design.txt.
+Your responses can be in paragraph form or bulleted lists.
+This document should be around 500 words long.

+#Hangman Game API

 ## Set-Up Instructions:
-1. Update the value of application in app.yaml to the app ID you have registered in the App Engine admin console and would like to use to host your instance of this sample.
+1. Update the value of application in app.yaml to the app ID you have registered in the App Engine admin console and would like to use to host your instance of hangman.
-1. Run the app with the devserver using dev_appserver.py DIR, and ensure it's running by visiting the API Explorer - by default localhost:8080/_ah/api/explorer.
+2. Run the app with the devserver using dev_appserver.py DIR, and ensure it's running by visiting the API Explorer - by default localhost:8080/_ah/api/explorer.
-1. (Optional) Generate your client library(ies) with the endpoints tool.
+3. (Optional) Generate your client library(ies) with the endpoints tool.
  Deploy your application.